maverick-doan/maverick-doan/README.md

 </p>

 <p>
-Below are my favourite or frequently used languages and tools
+Below are my favourite or frequently used languages and tools:
 </p>

 <h2>🧰 Tech Stack</h2>